marstonstudio/crossUserMedia/encoder/js/README.md

 emcc -v
 ```

-If you get errors which say "python2 not found", try setting up a link to python2.
+If you get errors which say `python2 not found`, try setting up a link to python2.
 Skip this step if you have no error.
 ```
 ln -sf /usr/bin/python2.7 /usr/local/bin/python2
 ```

-If you get errors which say "emcc.py not found", then you may need to manually create symlinks for the emcc executables.
+If you get errors which say `emcc.py not found`, then you may need to manually create symlinks for the emcc executables.
 Skip this step if you have no error.
 ```
 ln -s /usr/local/opt/emscripten/libexec/em++ /usr/local/opt/emscripten/libexec/em++.py